hashicorp/terraform-aws-vault/modules/install-vault/README.md

+## Dependencies

+The install script assumes that `systemd` is already installed.
+We use it as a cross-platform supervisor to ensure Vault is started whenever the system boots and restarted if the Vault process crashes.
+Additionally, it is used to store all logs which can be accessed using `journalctl`.

 ## Why use Git to install this code?

 We needed an easy way to install these scripts that satisfied a number of requirements, including working on a variety